kulichanskiy/BoundlyAPP/README.md

 ```

 ## 📄 License
-This project is distributed under the MIT [LICENSE](./LICENSE).
-See LICENSE for more details.
+This project is distributed under the MIT LICENSE.
+See [LICENSE](./LICENSE). for more details.